Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/secure/az-postgres-private-link.md

 ## Configure Azure Private Link

+From your Azure portal:

-1. Navigate to your Azure Database for Postgres Flexible Server in the Azure Portal
+1. Navigate to your Azure Database for Postgres Flexible Server.
 2. From the server overview, click **JSON view**.
 3. Copy the value in the **Resource ID** field at the top of the pane.
     The path format is: `/subscriptions/<subscription_uuid>/resourceGroups/<resource_group_name>/providers/Microsoft.DBforPostgreSQL/flexibleServers/<server_name>`.